lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-But we know there are confounding factors to this association.
-First, we know that men tend to be taller and than men are more likely to get cancer.
+But, we know there are confounders.
+First, we know men tend to be taller and men are more likely to get cancer.

-We include that in the DAG by creating another line and setting additional links.
-Because sex is linked with both height and cancer, in the DAG string we can include both by wrapping them in curly brackets.
+We include this by setting additional links.
+Since sex is linked with both height and cancer, in dagitty we include both by wrapping them in curly brackets.

-When we plot the DAG, we see how the DAG looks like.
+Which looks like this after plotting it.

 ---